 What about your existing clients?
 Nurture them as well.
 It’s a well-known fact that it’s much less expensive to keep an existing client than it is to gain a new one.
 Upsell them or ask them for referrals.
 For many firms, especially service firms that sell to other business, existing clients represent a substantial portion of their overall revenue and future pipeline.

-So after you’ve chosen an automation tool (like Infusionsoft by Keap) to help stay engaged with your prospects and customers consistently, provide valuable content to keep people coming back.
+So after you’ve chosen an automation tool (like Keap) to help stay engaged with your prospects and customers consistently, provide valuable content to keep people coming back.
 When you do this, it increases trust in you and attracts links to your site.
 When you add valuable content about your product or service it shows that you have a deeper commitment and separates you from the people that just sell boxes.
 This helps you to make a personal connection with your customers and become someone they want to do business with.

 Also known as a CTA, a call-to-action urges a prospect to take an immediate action, such as “Call Now,” “Click Here,” or “Learn More.”
 There’s no such thing as a successful marketing campaign unless there is a successful CTA.
 Conversions, revenue, business, and profit all depend on the mighty call-to-action.
 Every form of communication with your customer should begin and/or end with a call-to-action.
 So if a lead or prospect is ready, they can take the next step necessary to move further along your sales funnel.